courtesy of ‘dcfdelacruz’

 I hate buying eyeglasses.
 I broke a pair once when I didn’t have health insurance and had to pay full price… and whimpered.
+I just wanted to have some acuvue contact lenses.
 The next pair I bought cost more than $150 even with insurance, and I did NOT have it to spare, being a fabulous-but-underemployed twenty-something at the time.

 I’m no longer eating ramen to pay for a new pair of glasses, but as it became increasingly clear that I was past due for an updated prescription, I got irritated.
 I can always think of something I’d rather do with a few hundred dollars than drop it on two pairs of glasses (don’t forget the sunglasses).